-• To study about the effects of air pollutants on human beings and environment, what their sources are, and their physical and chemical behavior in the atmosphere.
-Also, you will get exposed to a wide range of control technologies and future trends towards preventing air pollution.
+- To study about the effects of air pollutants on human beings and environment, what their sources are, and their physical and chemical behavior in the atmosphere. - To expose a wide range of control technologies and future trends towards preventing air pollution.

-Unit-I: Air Pollution
+Unit - I : Air Pollution